-I should at the beginning of this series of short considerations of aspects of Inclusive Education provide my perspectives on the move from the Special Education Model to the Inclusive Education Model.
+It is important at the beginning of this series of short considerations of aspects of Inclusive Education that I state my perspectives on the move from the Special Education Model to the Inclusive Education Model.

 I have been working in the area of education for students with disabilities since 1960.
 Until the late 1970s my focus was education for students who were deaf.
 These students attended segregated residential schools.
 The students came from every part of Ontario, a very large Canadian province.
 Every student was required to live at the school 5 days of the week even if they lived in the town in which their school was situated.
-Due to the distances involved, almost every student did not return to their homes except for the summer and Christmas season holidays.
+Due to the distances involved, almost every student did not return to her/his home except for the summer and Christmas season holidays.